-I am the advisor of the local chapter of the Association for Computing Machinery (ACM), the coach for UVa's teams in the International Collegiate Programming Competition (ICPC), and the advisor for the UVa High School Programming Contest (HSPC).
-Our ICPC team often qualfies for the world finals (as of 2016, 6 times in the last 8 years), and our ACM chapter hosts a High School Programming Contest each year.
+I am the co-advisor of the local chapter of the Association for Computing Machinery (ACM), the coach for UVa's teams in the International Collegiate Programming Competition (ICPC), and the advisor for the UVa High School Programming Contest (HSPC).
+Our ICPC team often qualfies for the world finals (as of 2017, 7 times in the last 9 years), and our ACM chapter hosts a High School Programming Contest each year.
 Read more.

 Department of Computer Science|